National Barn Dance: Film and TV

 A fictionalized account of the show's origins, The National Barn Dance (1944), was filmed by director Hugh Bennett from a screenplay by Hal Fimberg and Lee Loeb.
 The film starred Jean Heather, Charles Quigley, Robert Benchley, Mabel Paige and Charles Dingle, while Pat Buttram and Joe Kelly appeared as themselves.
 Two acts who were radio show regulars, The Hoosier Hotshots and The Dinning Sisters, also had featured musical spots in the film.
 Paramount Pictures reportedly paid WLS $75,000 for the rights in 1943.ABC Barn Dance, a filmed TV series featuring some of the radio performers, was telecast on ABC from February 21–November 14, 1949.
 Hosted by Jack Stillwell and Hal O'Halloran, the 30-minute musical variety format presented a mix of folk music with country and Western tunes.

 In 1964, it became a nationally syndicated program through Mid-America Video Tape Productions, then a subsidiary of television station WGN-TV in Chicago (the predecessor of Tribune Entertainment).

 Offshoots

 In 1925, prior to network radio or syndication, Hay brought his Barn Dance concept to Nashville, Tennessee.
 The result was a show called the WSM Barn Dance.
 It became so popular that on December 10, 1927, Hay renamed it the Grand Ole Opry.
 WSM became one of the first NBC affiliates in 1927, and the Opry is still on the air today.

-A second program was launched in the 1930s by National Barn Dances then-president John Lair in Renfro Valley, Kentucky; the Renfro Valley Barn Dance still takes place weekly but is no longer aired on radio (although a sister program, the Renfro Valley Gatherin', does still air weekly on Sunday mornings).
+A second program was launched in the 1930s by National Barn Dance's then-president John Lair in Renfro Valley, Kentucky; the Renfro Valley Barn Dance still takes place weekly but is no longer aired on radio (although a sister program, the Renfro Valley Gatherin, does still air weekly on Sunday mornings).